sonnessa/JsonPathTransformer/README.md

 ##### Supported Set of Operators for Transformations and Extending the supported Operators
 A limited set of Binary and Unary operators are currently supported by the Transformation Spec and Provider.
 However extending the set of operators is simple enough.
-* A new operator (binary/unary) can be added to com.jayway.jsonpath.spi.transformer.jsonpathtransformer.model.SourceTransform.AllowedOperation
+* A new operator (binary/unary) can be added to com.jayway.jsontransformer.spi.transformer.jsonpathtransformer.model.SourceTransform.AllowedOperation
-* Validation Rules for the source and destination operands as applicable would have to implemented in com.jayway.jsonpath.spi.transformer.jsonpathtransformer.JsonPathTransformationSpec.validate
+* Validation Rules for the source and destination operands as applicable would have to implemented in com.jayway.jsontransformer.spi.transformer.jsonpathtransformer.JsonPathTransformationSpec.validate
-* The actual operation when the operator is used in the transform spec should be implemented as a new case in com.jayway.jsonpath.spi.transformer.jsonpathtransformer.JsonPathTransformationProvider.applyAddtionalTransform
+* The actual operation when the operator is used in the transform spec should be implemented as a new case in com.jayway.jsontransformer.spi.transformer.jsonpathtransformer.JsonPathTransformationProvider.applyAddtionalTransform

 The support for adding additional operators can be enhanced to a more sophisticated declarative approach.
 But its best to wait and see sufficient interest in this project to justify the additional efforts.